 Castelli has a thin laser-cut cuff on most of their jackets, which slides under the long gauntlet of the Boa glove exceptionally well.
 Wrist gap is a thing of the past!

-If you have questions about this or any of our other bikes, you can reach me directly at 801-736-6396 ext 4076, or email me at firstname.lastname@example.org
+I'm the Castelli Brand Ambassador for Competitive Cyclist and Backcountry.
+If you have questions about Castelli or other winter cycling clothing, call me at 801-736-6396 x 4076 or email me at firstname.lastname@example.org